Some frequently asked questions:

 Can I bring medicine to nursery for my child?

-You can bring medicine into nursery if there is a medical reason to do so.
+You can bring prescribed medication into nursery if there is a medical reason to do so.
 You will need to inform practitioners, who will then ask you to fill in a form which gives us permission to administer the medicine.
 You will also be asked the time of the last dose given.
 When giving medicine to children we always have two practitioners present, one to administer the medicine and one as a witness.
 When you collect your child you will be asked to sign to acknowledge that practitioners have given your child the medicine.
-Where
+We do not administer Calpol.

 What do I need to provide for my child while they are at nursery?